×

 Norwegian and Malaysian Language Family

 In Norwegian and Malaysian history, you will get to know about Norwegian and Malaysian language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Norwegian is a part of Indo-European Family while Malaysian is a part of Austronesian Family.
 The subgroup and branch of Norwegian is Germanic and Northern (Scandinavian) resp.
-The subgroup and branch of Malaysian is Not Available and Not Available resp.
+The subgroup and branch of Malaysian is and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Norwegian and Malaysian language on Norwegian vs Malaysian alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Norwegian vs Malaysian Language Rank

 It’s really interesting to find out Norwegian vs Malaysian language rank.
 Norwegian and Malaysian history gives you Norwegian and Malaysian language rank.
-The Norwegian language rank is not available.
+The Norwegian language rank is 18.
 And Malaysian language rank is 54.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Norwegian vs Malaysian.